arthurjguerra/aws-certifications/aws-solutions-architect-associate.md

 - Network ACLs contain a numbered list of rules that's evaluated in order, starting with the lowest numbered rule
 - Have separate inbound and outbound rules and each rule can either allow or deny traffic
 - Stateless: responses to alllowed inbound traffic are subject to the rules for outbound traffic (and vice-versa)
+- Security groups act like a firewall at the instance level, whereas network ACLs are an additional layer of security that act at the subnet level

 ### VPC Flow Logs
 - Cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account